zudi-lin/DeepFold/README.md

 # DeepFold
-A deep learning frame for RNA structure prediction.
+A deep learning frame for RNA secondary structure prediction.